What is NameCheap.com?

 On each of NameCheap’s hosting packages, with the exception to the Business package, there is a promotional first year, which can be very appealing to the individuals just starting an online business and have little to no budget.

-However, the renewal cost for the packages are 3 to 4 times more than the initial costs.
+However, the renewal cost for the packages is 3 to 4 times more than the initial costs.